allison-EJ/Weather-app-V2/README.md

 # Weather-app-V2
- This is an enhanced version of the weather application, offering a more visually appealing interface and additional functionality.
-Users can enter a city name to view the weather forecast, and the app provides detailed weather data such as temperature, pressure, humidity, and wind speed.
-Additionally, users can reset the data or view their past queries in the history section.
+This version of the weather application introduces a more visually enhanced interface while maintaining core functionality.
+Users can enter a city name, retrieve weather details, and reset the form for a new search.

+Features:
+- Enter City Name – Users can input a city name to fetch weather data.
+- Get Weather Button – Retrieves real-time weather details for the entered city.
+- Reset Button – Clears all input fields and weather data for a fresh search.

+Weather Details Displayed:

+- Temperature

+- Pressure

+- Humidity

+- Wind Speed

+- Cloudiness

+- Weather Description